 Rasputin wasn't Russian either: his real name was Hyman Fishman.
 His Jewish parents got out of pre-Soviet Russia to escape antisemitism... so we wonder how they took his heel turn.

 Rasputin was also nicknamed "the human hair brush" because of... well, his body hair.
-We're willing to bet his parents preferred that to "Ivan Rasputin".
+However, we're willing to bet his parents preferred that to "Ivan Rasputin".